Abhijay007/Abhijay007/README.md

 - 👯 I’m looking to collaborate on ...
 Any Open Source Project involving Web Development!
 - 🤝 I'm looking to team-up for ...
 Hackathons, coding events and projects.
 - 🤔 I’m looking for help with ...
 Understanding concepts of DSA
 - 💬 Ask me about ...
-Javascript, React.js, CSS.
+Javascript, React.js, CSS, Open-Source.
 - ⚡ Fun fact: Love to play video games 🎮

 ## 📫 How to reach me: